Broad, Interdisciplinary Degree Program

 University Scholars Program

-The University Scholars Program offers particularly gifted and highly motivated students the opportunity and the challenge of integrating their undergraduate and graduate courses of study in a single continuous program culminating in both a baccalaureate and a master’s degree.
-The total number of hours for the combined program may be as many as 12 less than the total required for both the bachelor’s and the master’s degrees separately.
-The requirements for the bachelor’s degree are unaffected.
+The University Scholars program offers exceptionally gifted and highly motivated students the opportunity to integrate their undergraduate and graduate courses of study into a single continuous program culminating in both a baccalaureate and a master’s or doctoral degree.

-An application to the program should be submitted at the end of the student’s junior year.
-Applicants should have completed at least 90 credit hours of work toward the bachelor’s degree, or be eligible for senior standing in the semester they are admitted to the program.
-The master’s program should be in the field of the undergraduate major, and the undergraduate grade point average must be at least a 3.5 in the applicant’s major field and 3.2 overall.
+Students should apply at the end of their junior year.
+Applicants must have completed at least 90 credit hours of work toward the bachelor’s degree or be eligible for senior standing in the semester they are admitted to the program.
+The master’s program should be in the undergraduate major field (there are some exceptions made), and the undergraduate grade point average must be at least 3.50 in the applicant’s major field and 3.20 overall.
+Applicants to a University Scholars program must submit both a Graduate School application and a University Scholars form with all requested signatures.

-Applicants to the University Scholar’s program must fill out and have signed a University Scholar’s application form, which is available in The Graduate School Admissions Office This form should be returned along with the standard Graduate School application form.
-The Dean of the Graduate School or his/her appointee will make admission decisions.
-Students must register in the Graduate School for all work taken following admission to the University Scholars’ Program.
-University Scholars may take no more than 16 credit hours per semester, except by recommendation of their director of graduate studies and by approval of the Dean of the Graduate School.
+Applicants will need to meet with Melinda Wilson, PhD, director of graduate studies, to complete the USP Study Plan which will be submitted with the Graduate School application.
+This form should be returned along with the standard Graduate School application form.
+The dean of the Graduate School or their appointee will make admission decisions.
+Students must register in the Graduate School for all work taken following admission to the University Scholars Program.
+University Scholars may take no more than 16 credit hours per semester, except by recommendation of their director of graduate studies and by approval of the dean of the Graduate School.

 Incident Reporting and Feedback